jacky-labs-26/j-fokus/README.md

 ## Personal note

-J Fokus was born from frustration — I couldn't find a Pomodoro app that automated my exact rhythm.
+J'Fokus was born from frustration — I couldn't find a Pomodoro app that automated my exact rhythm.
 So I decided to build it myself.

 *J = Je focus.
 Jazda fokus.
 Jacky fokus.*